deckhouse/virtualization/docs/FAQ.md

     spec: ...
     ```

-1. To route network traffic to the virtual machine's ports, create a service:
+1. To route network traffic to the virtual machine's ports, create the following Service:

-   The following Service provides access to the virtual machine.
-The service listens on ports 80/443 and routes traffic to the target virtual machine's ports 80/443, while external SSH access is provided on port 2211:
+   This Service listens on ports 80 and 443 and forwards traffic to the target virtual machine’s ports 80 and 443.
+SSH access from outside the cluster is provided on port 2211.

     ```yaml
     apiVersion: v1